dkvz/majorsetbe/README.md

 - [x] Try to get the pagination to show (by adding tons of posts?) to see what style it gets -> Added pagination manually on the "blog.php" page
 - [x] Style the "Edit" link on pages and posts when logged in
 - [ ] The error message when you try submitting an empty comment isn't styled at all.
 Is that normal?
-- [ ] On the blog page (blog posts lists) the permalink icon is shown in a really weird place when on large screen and the post title is very long
+- [x] On the blog page (blog posts lists) the permalink icon is shown in a really weird place when on large screen and the post title is very long
 - [ ] Find fonts to use -> My default Mint 20 sans-serif one is nice
-- [ ] Change the favicon
+- [x] Change the favicon -> Documented how to do it inside Wordpress above
 - [ ] Check what we get as OpenGraph metadata for pages with or without thumbnails, posts and events
 - [x] Add something to make it easier to declare the common media queries -> Added mixins
 - [ ] Do we need the infinite scrolling or "shopping cart" CSS and JS?